 §The decision regarding initiation setting should be based on the prescriber's clinical judgment.

-BMI = body mass index; DAPT = dual antiplatelet therapy; DVT = deep vein thrombosis; mITT = modified intent-to-treat; PE = pulmonary embolism; RR = relative risk; VTE = venous thromboembolism.
+ARR = absolute risk reduction; BMI = body mass index; DAPT = dual antiplatelet therapy; DVT = deep vein thrombosis; mITT = modified intent-to-treat; PE = pulmonary embolism; RRR = relative risk reduction.